-Another challenge of eCommerce marketplaces is a big number of product pages, and as you may know, search engines use links to find your content.
+Another challenge of multi vendor marketplaces is a big number of product pages, and as you may know, search engines use links to find your content.
 So to have all your product pages well ranked, it’s important to take care of pagination.
 Kissmetrics have gathered useful tips related to its arrangement as well as internal links and backlinks, URLs structure, and content in their post.

 The paid advertising tools, like Google AdWords, boost your chances to attract more visitors from search engines.